 Yingli ZHOU

-I will obtain my Ph.D. in late March 2026 from the School of Data Science at The Chinese University of Hong Kong, Shenzhen, advised by Prof. Yixiang Fang.
-After that, i will join Université Claude Bernard Lyon 1 (Lyon, France) as a postdoctoral researcher, supported by the ERC Advanced Grant GO-Y project, affiliated with CNRS LIRIS, where I will work with Prof. Angela Bonifati (ACM Fellow, SIGMOD Chair).
+I received my Ph.D. in March 2026 from the School of Data Science at The Chinese University of Hong Kong, Shenzhen, advised by Prof. Yixiang Fang.
+I am a postdoctoral researcher at LIRIS, CNRS / Université Claude Bernard Lyon 1 (Lyon, France) supported by ERC-Advanced Go-Y Project, working with Prof. Angela Bonifati (ACM Fellow, SIGMOD Chair) on graph data management and reliable data infrastructure for AI.

 I received my M.Eng. and B.Eng. from Harbin Institute of Technology in 2022 and 2020 respectively, under the supervision of Prof. Yunming Ye.
 I was a visiting student at the National University of Singapore in 2025, where I worked with Prof. Xiaokui Xiao.